T-NOVA/proxy-build/README.md

 ## Local VM development

-To work on the local VM, first provision it and then use a sandbox environment to test, commit or rollback additional configuration.
+To work on the local VM, first provision it and then use a sandbox environment to test, commit or rollback your configuration changes.

 **Step 1.** Install the sahara and fog plugins